viditcodingninjas/contribution-demo/README.md

 3. Make changes --> commit
 4. Create a pull request

-# Commit message
+# Pull requests
+1. The commit message should be comprehensive and not have messages like "Minor Changes", "refactoring", etc.
-The commit message must include the issue number against which the pull request is being created.
+2. The PR description must include the issue number against which the PR is created.